lawrencedovin/capstone-2-bark/README.md

 There will be filtering options for different diet types and cuisines.

 ### Possible Future Features
-- Randomize Recipes feature will allow a user to swipe left or right for discovering and liking their favorite recipes.
-- User may further search of the Randomize Recipe by diet and or cuisine.
+- Filtering by training, vocality, grooming, exercise, and energy
 - Different language support.
-- Users can add comments on the recipes.
 - Dark and light mode.
 - Social media share.
-- Send Grocery List recipes to email.